angelpartida2026/CSE2102_Lab4/README.md

 <br>

-Run the client)
+Run the client:

 1. Open a new terminal
 2. Codespace> python3 my-calls.py

 <br>

-Successful POST will return 200 OK with the message "Login successful" Incorrect POST will return 401 with the message "Invalid credentials"
+Successful POST will return 200 OK with the message "Login successful"<br>
+Incorrect POST will return 401 with the message "Invalid credentials"